-What Can a Handyman Do in Troy, Missouri?
+What Can a Handyman Do Without a License in Troy, Missouri?

 Missouri does not have a single statewide “general contractor” license for typical handyman/remodeling work; instead, most contractor licensing happens at the city/county level, and permits are issued locally.
 In Troy (Lincoln County), you should expect to need a City of Troy business license plus building permits for regulated work, and you must use properly licensed electricians/plumbers/HVAC contractors where required by local code.